arkayenro/arkinventory/ChangeHistory.md

  - added - (dragonflight) category: class evoker
  - fixed - issue where the reagent bank wasnt being scanned when away from the bank (bank and bank bags cant be scanned away from the bank, so its partially helpful)
  - changed - restack action menu consolidated into a single layer
- - added - option to disable restack (someone asked for it)
+ - added - option to disable restack

 # 3.10.00 Alpha 1 (22-SEP-2022)
  - fixed - (wrath) category: class death knight unhidden